QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: QuLore: a framework for quantum-safe key establishment

 In the case of Level 3, the configuration is built around three roles that reflect the functions of the participating vKMSs.
 The \textbf{receiver} role is for the vKMS at the classical endpoint, it is the only endpoint that will receive, decrypt, and unveil the relayed QKD key.
 It will also establish a PQC KEM-based key with the passive vKMS, and it will derive and deliver the final session key to its application.
 The \textbf{passive} role is for the vKMS at the QKD-enabled endpoint, and it is responsible for retrieving the QKD key from its KMS, establishing a PQC KEM-based secret with the receiver, and deriving and providing the session key to its own application.
 Between them, the \textbf{relay} role is for the intermediate KMS/vKMS pair at the QN that has a QKD link with the passive node.
 It performs the relay of the QKD key via PQC KEM encapsulation and OTP encryption to the receiver.

-Although each participant has a distinct role, all of them receive the same session configuration message.
-This message consists of common session information, such as a unique identifier, along with a policy block specific to each participant.
-The policy block determines the actions to be performed, the selected cryptographic suites, and the identities of the endpoints involved.
+Although all participants receive a session configuration message with the same overall structure, the content of the message is not identical for every participant.
+Each message includes common session information, such as a unique session identifier, as well as a policy block tailored to the role of the recipient.
+This policy block specifies the actions to be performed, the selected cryptographic suites, and the identities of the relevant endpoints.

 The configuration for Level 4 is comparatively simpler.
 Here, both endpoints directly establish a shared secret using the configured PQC KEM.
 The QuSeC provides each endpoint with a bilateral set of instructions that specify the KEM suites to be used, and, when multiple input keys are present, the KDF recipe for combining them into the final session key.